danwatford/NullFuzzing/README.md

 The next step could be a Null Fuzzing annotation for a theory which could act as an alias for the @ForAll and @From annotation needed on each of a Theory's parameters.

-Is this a good test
+Is this a good test?
 -------------------
 Regardless of whether you think it is worth 'fuzzing' constructor arguments with null to prove null checking is working, there is so much of this sort of test code out there that it will be worth finding a way to continue to exercise the null checking in a